Apokolips is the dreaded domain of Darkseid. It is the polar opposite of New Genesis.

 - Aristocrats Are Evil: His lavish Prussian fashion made him this.

 - Beware the Silly Ones: His affectations like his accent and his name make him difficult to take seriously, and he's a terrible coward in person.
 He's also very good at his job.
+This even gets a Lampshade Hanging in his first appearance, where Mister Miracle points out that Vundabar foolishly takes his persona seriously, but is still quite deadly.

 - Germanic Efficiency: His persona is based on this.